axolotlsAxolotl Filtration Guide: Filter Type Selection, Flow Control, Sizing, Media Management, and...

 Filtration mistakes account for a significant portion of water quality emergencies in axolotl tanks.
 Keepers who troubleshoot recurring ammonia spikes or unexplained stress behaviors often trace the root cause back to one of these errors.

-• Running a filter with no flow reduction on a canister or HOB.
+Running a filter with no flow reduction on a canister or HOB is the modal cause of gill curl in otherwise well-set-up tanks.
 The factory-default output on most filters is too strong for axolotls.
 Every canister filter needs a spray bar, and every HOB filter needs a baffle or sponge diffuser on the output.

-• Replacing all filter media at once.
-This crashes the nitrogen cycle and produces an ammonia spike within days.
+Replacing all filter media at once crashes the nitrogen cycle and produces an ammonia spike within days.
 Replace no more than half the media at a time, with 2 to 4 weeks between replacements.

-• Rinsing filter media in tap water.
-Chlorine in tap water kills nitrifying bacteria on contact.
+Rinsing filter media in tap water kills nitrifying bacteria on contact because tap-water chlorine and chloramine destroy bacterial colonies.
 Always rinse filter media in old tank water removed during a water change.

-• Skipping the cycling period on a new filter.
+Skipping the cycling period on a new filter exposes the axolotl to ammonia from its first day.
 A new filter provides zero biological filtration until bacteria colonize the media.
-Adding an axolotl to a tank with an uncycled filter exposes the animal to ammonia from its first day.
+The care SOP covers the maintenance routine that keeps a cycled filter running well over the long term.

-• Using an undersized filter and compensating with fewer water changes.
+Using an undersized filter and compensating with fewer water changes is a compound failure.
 An undersized filter does not process enough waste, and reducing water change frequency allows nitrate to accumulate.
 Both the filter and the water change schedule need to be adequate.

-• Removing the pre-filter sponge from a canister intake.
-The intake sponge protects the axolotl’s gills and limbs from suction.
-It also provides additional biological filtration surface area.
+Removing the pre-filter sponge from a canister intake leaves the axolotl exposed to suction risk.
+The intake sponge protects the axolotl’s gills and limbs and provides additional biological filtration surface area.
 Leave it on.

 Frequently asked questions